‘The Socrates Annual’ Artist Fellowship FAQ’s

 Yes.
 We accept proposals for all media provided that the projects can withstand the New York City weather in our waterfront environment and our active Park visitors.
 Performance, audio, and participatory works, waterproofed printed images, or ephemeral sculptures meant to degrade over time are welcome.

-Video works have been difficult to present outdoors, but will be considered if there is a well developed plan for installation and weatherproofing.
+Video works have been difficult to present outdoors, but will be considered if there is a well-developed plan for installation and weatherproofing.
 Please note Socrates does not have any video equipment.

 Please be advised, there are no security guards, so Park visitors will often touch and sometimes attempt to sit down on and even walk-on works.
 This interaction should be taken into account in your project ideas.
+However, the park closes at sunset and is locked overnight.

 Can artists dig into the ground at Socrates?